firedancer-io/firedancer/contrib/docker/README.md

 # Container configs

-Provides dockerfiles and docker-compose configs for various platforms.
+Dockerfiles and docker-compose configs for various platforms.

 ## Provides for two methods of use